slowernews/wisdom-tldr/README.md

 > *'The hardest skill is knowing what could be simplified, and what's good enough.'*

 > *'Everything should be made as simple as possible, but not simpler.'*

-> *'Don't take a half step where a full step is required.'*

 > *'If half of the room laughs and half doesn't is a success.'*